A new method to compute periodic orbits in general symplectic maps: Introduction

 Our methodology is based on the implementation of the parameterization method developed by de la Llave and Calleja \cite{Calleja09,Cal-Lla-10b} based on Ref.~\cite{Lla-Gon-Jor-Vil-05} (see also Ref.~\cite{Haro16}), that allows the approximation of continuous invariant objects, e.g. invariant circles, in two-dimensional twist maps.
 The numerical implementation of the method is based on the computation of Fourier modes of an invariant circle with a fixed rotation number and it provides lower bounds for the critical values of the parameters for which the invariant circle exists as a continuous set. {Among the advantages of this method is that it provides a suitable change of coordinates that allows to reduce the number of operations from $O(N^2)$ to $O(N\log (N))$, where $N$ is the number of points used to represent the invariant curve.
 This favorable scaling enables the computation of periodic orbits with periods of the order $\sim O(10^7)$.} The method proposed in the present paper consists of two steps.
 In the first step, a modified version of the parameterization method is used to obtain a suitable seed for the use in the second step consisting of a refinement based on the use of a Newton-Gauss method.

 The rest of the paper is organized as follows.
 Section~\ref{sec:Prelim} presents review material and introduces the rational harmonic map that will be used in the numerical examples.
 Section~\ref{sec:Param_method} discusses the main ingredients of the standard parameterization method introduced in Refs.~\cite{Lla-Gon-Jor-Vil-05, Cal-Lla-10}.
-Section~\ref{sec:Compound} presents the new compound parametrization method for the computation of periodic orbits.
-Section~\ref{sec_Implementation} discusses the numerical implementation of the proposed method in the context of the standard map and the rational harmonic map including a comparison with the predictions of the renormalization theory of twist maps at criticality.
-Section~\ref{sec_Discussion} we present a summary discussion and possible future applications of the new method.
+Section~\ref{sec:Compound} presents the new compound parameterization method for the computation of periodic orbits.
+Section~\ref{sec_Implementation} discusses the numerical implementation of the proposed method in the context of the standard map and the rational harmonic map including a comparison with the renormalization theory prediction of the residues' convergence at criticality.
+In Section~\ref{sec_Discussion} we present a summary discussion and possible future applications of the new method.